Combatants of the Second Sino-Japanese War: National Revolutionary Army

 The Central Army possessed 80 Army infantry divisions of 8,000 men each, nine independent brigades, nine cavalry divisions, two artillery brigades, 16 artillery regiments and three armored battalions.
 The Chinese Navy displaced only 59,000 tonnes and the Chinese Air Force comprised only about 700 obsolete aircraft.

 For regular provincial Chinese divisions their standard rifles were the Hanyang 88 (copy of Gewehr 88).
-Central army divisions were typically equipped with the Chiang Kai-shek rifle (copy of Mauser Standard Model) and Czechoslovakian vz.
+Central army divisions were typically equipped with the Chiang Kai-shek rifle (copy of Mauser Standard Model) and Czechoslovak vz.
 24. However, for most of the German-trained divisions, the standard firearms were German-made 7.92 mm Gewehr 98 and Karabiner 98k.
 The standard light machine gun was a local copy of the Czech 7.92 mm Brno ZB26.
 There were also Belgian and French light machine guns.
 Provincial units generally did not possess any machine guns.
 Central Army units had one LMG per platoon on average.
 German-trained divisions ideally had 1 LMG per squad.
 Surprisingly, the NRA did not purchase any Maschinengewehr 34s from Germany, but did produce their own copies of them.
-Heavy machine guns were mainly locally-made Type 24 water-cooled Maxim guns, which were the Chinese copies of the German MG08, and M1917 Browning machine guns chambered for the standard 8mm Mauser round.
+Heavy machine guns were mainly locally made Type 24 water-cooled Maxim guns, which were the Chinese copies of the German MG08, and M1917 Browning machine guns chambered for the standard 8mm Mauser round.
 On average, every Central Army battalion would get one heavy machine gun (about a third to half of what actual German divisions got during World War II).

 The standard weapon for NCOs and officers was the 7.63 mm Mauser C96 semi-automatic pistol, or full-automatic Mauser M1932/M712 machine pistol.
 These full-automatic versions were used as substitutes for submachine guns (such as the MP 18) and rifles that were in short supply within the Chinese army prior to the end of World War II.
 Among officers, the German Parabellum (Luger) 9×19mm semi-automatic pistol was often the weapon of choice.
 Throughout the Second Sino-Japanese War, particularly in the early years, the NRA also extensively used captured Japanese weapons and equipment as their own were in short supply.
 Some élite units also used Lend-Lease US equipment as the war progressed.